Janssen COVID-19 Vaccine (Johnson & Johnson) (Ad26.COV2.S) Description

 December 24, 2020 - South Korea has signed a deal with Johnson & Johnson's Janssen to import coronavirus vaccines, Prime Minister Chung Sye-kyun told a televised briefing.
 The government had allocated an additional 1.3 trillion won ($1.2 billion) to next year's budget for vaccines.

-December 15, 2020 - REIG JOFRE Pharmaceutical announced an agreement with the Janssen Pharmaceutical Companies of Johnson & Johnson (Janssen) to execute the technology transfer to manufacture its investigational COVID-19 vaccine candidate, Ad26.COV2-S. The project candidate entails additional investment, already underway, to ensure the new facility complies with the biosafety levels required by the Ad26.COV2-S vaccine candidate.
-Under the terms of the agreement, REIG JOFRE will be responsible for the formulation, filling, and packaging of the vaccine candidate, then distributed by Janssen.
+December 15, 2020 - REIG JOFRE Pharmaceutical announced an agreement with the Janssen Pharmaceutical Companies of Johnson & Johnson (Janssen) to execute the technology transfer to manufacture its investigational COVID-19 vaccine candidate, Ad26.COV2-S.

 November 2, 2020 - South Africa-based Aspen Pharmacare Limited announced it has entered into a preliminary agreement with Janssen Pharmaceuticals, Inc. (Johnson & Johnson) for the technical transfer and proposed commercial manufacture of their COVID-19 vaccine candidate, Ad26.COV2-S. Aspen Pharmacare stated 'it will perform formulation, filling and secondary packaging of the vaccine for supply to Johnson & Johnson.

-October 12, 2020 - J&J announced it temporarily paused further dosing in all our COVID-19 vaccine candidate clinical trials, including the Phase 3 ENSEMBLE trial, due to an unexplained illness in a study participant.
+October 12, 2020 - J&J announced it temporarily paused further dosing in all COVID-19 vaccine candidate clinical trials, including the Phase 3 ENSEMBLE trial, due to an unexplained illness in a study participant.
 Following its guidelines, the participant's condition is being reviewed and evaluated by the ENSEMBLE independent Data Safety Monitoring Board, as well as our internal clinical and safety physicians.

-October 8, 2020 - Johnson & Johnson announced the European Commission, acting on behalf of the European Union (EU) the Member States, has approved an Advance Purchase Agreement in which the Janssen Pharmaceutical Companies will supply 200 million doses of its COVID-19 vaccine candidate to the EU Member States following approval or authorization from regulators.
+October 8, 2020 - Johnson & Johnson announced the European Commission, acting on behalf of the European Union (EU) the Member States, has approved an Advance Purchase Agreement in which the Janssen Pharmaceutical Companies will supply 200 million doses of its COVID-19 vaccine candidate to the EU Member States following approval or Authorization from regulators.

 August 5, 2020 - J&J announced that it would develop and deliver 100 million doses of its coronavirus vaccine for the U.S. government in a deal totaling more than $1 billion.
 This agreement offers the U.S. the option to order an additional 200 million doses.

 July 30, 2020 - A recent study showed that Janssen's investigational vaccine elicited an immune response against SARS-CoV-2 in preclinical, nonhuman research.
-Based on this preclinical study's positive data, the first-in-human Phase 1/2a clinical trial is now underway in the USA and Belgium, with a Phase 3 study expected to commence in September 2020.
+Based on this preclinical study's positive data, the first-in-human Phase 1/2a clinical trial is underway in the USA and Belgium, with a Phase 3 study expected to commence in September 2020.

 April 29, 2020 - Janssen Pharmaceutical Companies of Johnson & Johnson announced Catalent's Biologics business unit would accelerate manufacturing capacity availability and prepare for large-scale commercial manufacturing at its facility in Bloomington, Indiana, of Johnson & Johnson's lead vaccine candidate for COVID-19.
-The collaboration commits joint investment to accelerate the rapid scale-up of segregated manufacturing capacity over the coming months to support Johnson & Johnson’s investigational vaccine candidate's dedicated production.

 Janssen COVID-19 Vaccine Clinical Trials

 Janssen is investigating multiple dosing regimens of its COVID-19 vaccine candidate to evaluate long-term efficacy.
 Click here to review the current clinical trials.